 Leaders need to understand that danger and fear will always be a part of their profession.
 Battling fear means recognising and effectively dealing with it.
 Understanding the situation and acting with foresight and purpose overcomes fear.
 Defence Forces leaders must expect fear to take hold when setbacks occur, the team, crew or unit fails in its mission, or there are casualties.
-Fear and the unknown can be terrifying.
-Personnel who see their friends incapacitated become aware of their own mortality.
 Realistic training developed around critical drills improves resilience and instils confidence.
-Resilient leaders forge success in chaos to overcome fear, deprivation and fatigue to achieve the mission.

-HISTORICAL VIGNETTE 16 43rd INF GP, UNDOF
+HISTORICAL VIGNETTE 15 43rd INF GP, UNDOF

-While en route to an isolated UN position on the Golan Heights my patrol encountered a road block reinforced with landmines and flanked by minefields.
+While en route to an isolated UN position on the Golan Heights my patrol encountered a road land flanked by minefields.
 While reversing to withdraw we came under fire from insurgents and as the APC gunners returned fire one of the APCs struck a landmine and disappeared in a cloud of dust and debris.
 My initial emotion was of anger combined with anxiety which became mixed with an almost slow motion awareness of other activity happening in tandem in my vehicle: the roar of the word 'contact' in my earphones, the cloud of dust in my periscope and the sound of machine guns going into action.
 In those first few seconds, as the rounds struck my APC and the other APCs, I became aware that someone was trying to kill me and that some of my men had possibly been killed or injured.
 In the next moment and without thinking, these sensations faded as I concentrated on sending clear messages via radio telling the patrol to return fire - withdraw - break contact - treat casualties.
 I also appreciated that the troops had simultaneously reacted so professionally by automatically carrying out the drills they trained on every day since deployment by transmitting distinct radio messages, returning fire and breaking contact under the cover of smoke.
 Any fear we had just experienced was very palpable, but afterwards and for the first really apparent time, both my men and I understood the absolute importance of continuous and detailed training.